jeremy886/datamofa_site/posts/research-project-1-for-data-visualization/index.rst

 Hypothesis
 ==========

-1. Australian Females earn significant less than males weekly.
+1. Australian Females earn significant less weekly than their male counterparts.
-2. Australians' weekly is linked to where they live.
+2. Australians' weekly income is linked to where they live.